mobxjs/mobx/docs/refguide/computed-decorator.md

 ## `@computed`

-If you have [decorators enabled](../best/decorators.md) you can use the `@computed` decorator on any getter of a class property to declaratively created computed properties.
+If you have [decorators enabled](../best/decorators.md) you can use the `@computed` decorator on any getter of a class property to declaratively create computed properties.

 ```javascript
 import {observable, computed} from "mobx";